 You should have a bachelor’s honours degree or international equivalent, typically a high 2:2 or above.

-To apply for this course, you should have an undergraduate degree in biochemical engineering, chemical engineering or environmental engineering.
+To apply for this course, you should have an undergraduate degree in chemical engineering, civil engineering, mechanical engineering, electrical engineering, biochemical engineering, environmental engineering, environmental sciences or natural sciences (e.g. physics, chemistry or biochemistry).
 We will also consider other relevant engineering and science disciplines.

 We may make an offer based on a lower grade if you can provide evidence of your suitability for the degree.